LouisRichard/TPI-Gestion-de-stock/README.md

 ## English part

 ### Base description of the project
 This repository contain all the file of my TPI.
-The TPI is an final exam for the formation of IT Specialist (CFC) in Switzerland.
-This work has for goal to create a web platform that allow users to manage a enterprise stock.
-This web platform has been focused on an user friendly aspect.
-My first goal has to allow users to manage some cunsumables present in an enterprise stock, like ink for printers, papers, ...
+The TPI is the final exam for the formation of IT Specialist (CFC) in Switzerland.
+This work has for goal to create a web platform allowing malleable inventory management of consummable (like printer ink, for example) with a much more user-oriented interface.
-For that I inspire me with my precedent professional experience in the HEIG-VD.
+For this I refer to my professional experience that I was able to achieve at HEIG-VD.

 ### Update 30.03.2022
-After few month without modification of this repo, I come back on this project to try my besto to make of this project a functionnal one.
-In a first time, I will fix all the bugs that I find.
+After few month without modification, I came back to this project to try my best to make this project a functionnal one.
+First, I will fix all the bugs that I'm able to find.
 After that I will add some new basics functionnality.
-After fix all the bugs and add fundamentals functionnality I will try to change the way that I code and find a way to optimise the site (I will for example go for php oriented object).
+After that, I will try to change the way that I code and find a way to optimise the site (Like Object Oriented PHP).

-To end this little update, I wish to say that I work on this project during my free time, so it may take a few time to achieve all the things that I want to do.
+I work on this project during my free time, so it may take some time to achieve all the things that I want to do.